Cooper hits slam in 9th, Marlins top Tigers, 6th win in row

 The Tigers wrapped up an 0-9 stay at Comerica Park against Houston, Oakland and the Marlins.
 That record doesn’t include a suspended game in which Detroit trails Oakland in the late innings.

-Miami benefited from a couple of fielding lapses by the Tigers in the ninth to come back against Shane Greene (0-2), who had been 15 for 15 on save chances this season.
+Cooper homered off Shane Greene (0-2), who had been 15 for 15 on save chances this season.

+“I just got to pitch better,” Greene said.
+“It’s my job to close the door there and I couldn’t do it.”

+“As I walked in and told those guys, this is really hard,” Tigers manager Ron Gardenhire said.
+“We have to stick together, we have to have each other’s backs.
+There’s kids in there that are really upset.
+They know how the game went, they know what happened.
+We have to have their backs and I have their backs.”

+The mistakes were made by third baseman Dawel Lugo and second baseman Ronny Rodriguez, who made their debuts last season and have 124 big league games between them.

-It was 2-0 when Harold Ramirez opened the inning with a grounder that third baseman Dawel Lugo misplayed for an error.
-Ramirez later scored on Neil Walker’s single.
+It was 2-0 when Harold Ramirez opened the inning with a grounder that Lugo misplayed for an error.
+Ramirez scored on Neil Walker’s single.

-Greene later induced a double-play ball to second baseman Ronny Rodriguez that would’ve ended the game.
+Greene later induced a double-play ball to Rodriguez that would’ve ended the game.
 But Rodriguez bobbled it and Miguel Rojas was called safe at first, which was held up on replay.

+“The only person I’m pointing the finger at today is myself,” Greene said.
+“I just got to make a pitch and pick up the team there and I couldn’t do it.”

-After an intentional walk to pinch-hitter Curtis Granderson loaded the bases, Cooper homered to deep left field.
-On Wednesday, Cooper hit his first career home run in a 6-3 win.
+After an intentional walk to pinch-hitter Curtis Granderson loaded the bases, Cooper took Greene deep.

+On Wednesday, Cooper hit a home run in the sixth inning to spark a 6-3 comeback win in his 39th career game.

+“It’s been an up-and-down roller coaster this past year and a half,” he said.
+“Just to play every day, that’s what I’ve been doing my whole life and doing in the minor leagues.”

 Marlins starter Trevor Richards struck out six over 5 2/3 innings, allowing eight hits and one run.